michaelkirk/georust_book/src/join-the-party.md

 ## Draft Notes

-- Lots of space.
-- City that never sleeps; party never ends.
-- Friends with different interests.
-- Dunk vs. dry (drinking fountains)
-- Real horses vs. fake horses.
 - Space jam.
 Jam/jelly (Michael is sure there's a joke here)
-- Concessions
-- Thirst trap
-- NYC public data publishing practices.
-Possibly the best in the country.
-- Dunk on friends (make them take the L train before taking the L)
-- Sequence: Basketball (hot), pool (cool), snacks, drinks
-- What's within your heart?
-Different social circles, overlapping?
-- Broadway shows.
-- Get away from Times Square.
-- Can't show off your drip in a place without water.

 Point in a polygon (point is contained).
 Polygon within polygon, versus polygon that touches the side of another.
 "If a property line crosses counties, should it be counted in both (or neither)."
 Contains, intersects, "is within"

-Data sets:
-- Parks
-- Basketball
-- Concessions
-- Drinking fountains

-Frank summary of what we're going to talk about (e.g. this is what a spatial join *is*).

-Borough column in the Parks dataset is a spatial join, already in the data set.
-How would we get that if it wasn't already there?

-This article introduces at least three new concepts:
-1. geojson as a format
-2. **attribute** data (the previous example uses *only* geometry, not attributes like "name" or "borough"
-3. parsing into structs
-4. spatial joining

-Arguably the first three concepts might benefit from being separated into a preceding chapter.
-It should be probably be called https://en.wikipedia.org/wiki/Creature_Features or maybe something like "OMG GEOJSON"